ros-controls/ros2_control/hardware_interface/doc/hardware_components_userdoc.rst

 Migration from Foxy to Galactic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Between Foxy and Galactic we did substantial changes to interface of hardware components to enable management of their lifecycle.
+Between Foxy and Galactic we made substantial changes to the interface of hardware components to enable management of their lifecycle.
-The following list shows mandatory changes when porting existing hardware components to Galactic:
+The following list shows a set of quick changes to port existing hardware components to Galactic:

 1. Rename ``configure`` to ``on_init`` and change return type to ``CallbackReturn``